purdue-cs193-fall-2019/homework-1-koedzes/index.md

+# Kyle Oedzes's First CS193 Homework

+## Favorite Things about CS193
+- It is a nice and relaxed introduction into CS
+- The instructors seem cool and chill
+- It is a good GPA booster

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.